sprky0/keys/README.md

 ### method getName(integer keyCode)

 Returns the first matched name of the supplied integer keyCode.
+This can be problematic between say 'command' and the 'windows key'.

 ### object keys